What is tummy time?

 As new mum Kelmo on our forum says: “I put Ayda on her tummy [on the floor] but she just lay down.
 Now I lie down on the bed and put her on my chest on her tummy – and she loves it!”

-Another tummy-time position that’s great for newborns is to place them slightly further up your chest so that their head can peep over your shoulder.
+Another tummy-time position that’s great for newborns and young babies is to place them slightly further up your chest so that their head can peep over your shoulder.

 Be sure to support your baby’s head with your body or hands, in the very early days, to help prevent it flopping backwards.
 And, obviously, only hold your baby on your chest when you’re wide awake: tummy time’s not something to do when you’re on your knees with exhaustion – because falling asleep with your baby in that position carries a risk of suffocation.